coderefinery/manuals/contributing.md

 Example time commitment: 4 workshops/year (4 × 3 days) + 20%
 preparation time commitment.

-How to get started: Read about being an exercise leader on our [Exercise leader intro page](helper-intro).
+How to get started: Read about being an exercise leader on our {ref}`Exercise leader intro page <helper-intro>`.
 Watch our announcements and sign up as an exercise leader for the next workshop.

 ### Lesson maintainer